liaochunyang/liaochunyang.github.io/_pages/research.md

 ## Optimal Recovery ##

-Optimal Recovery, whose main task is to approximate an unknown function from observations and an explicit model assumption on the function to be recovered, is a subfield of Approximation Theory.
-The problem is considered under deterministic problem setting where we assume the observational error is bounded not random.
-To assess the performance, we adopt worst-case error perspective which is key to optimal recovery.
+Optimal Recovery (OR), whose main task is to approximate an unknown function from observations and an explicit model assumption on the function to be recovered, is a subfield of Approximation Theory.
+The problem is considered under deterministic problem setting where we assume function inputs are fixed quantities (even unfavorable) and observational errors are bounded not random.
+To assess the performance, we adopt worst-case error perspective which is key to Optimal Recovery.

-We observed that the optimal recovery framework has a closed relation to Learning Theory, Numerical Analysis (Quadrature Rule), Gaussian Process and Estimation Theory.
-It has been used to explain many practical problems, but the development slowed down due to the lack of computational advantages.
+We observed that the optimal recovery framework has a closed relation to Learning Theory, Numerical Analysis (Quadrature Rule), Gaussian Process Regression and Estimation Theory.
+It has been used to explain many practical problems, but the development of OR slowed down due to the lack of computational advantages.

-**The goal of my research is to make optimal recovery more computational-embracing.** Specifically, I plan to
+**The goal of my research is to make Optimal Recovery more computational-embracing.** Specifically, I plan to
 * design tractable algorithms that return an optimal approximater in the sense that the worst-case error is minimized
-* compute worst-case error for any recovery map
+* compute the worst-case error for any recovery map
 * incorporate computation advantages, such as dealing with stream data
+* explore real world applications

 Some recent papers with reproducible files can be found [here](https://github.com/liaochunyang/Optimal_Recovery).